Rhode Island Car Insurance

 Car insurance in Rhode Island is mandatory.
 You can't register a vehicle without it, and the state requires you to sign a statement that you'll maintain consistent auto insurance coverage throughout the entire registration period.
 Failure to show proof of auto insurance when asked by police could result in a $500 fine and a suspension of your license for three months.

-Learn More About Rhode Island Car Insurance Requirements
+Minimum Coverage Requirements For Rhode Island Car Insurance

 - Bodily Injury Liability Coverage: $25,000 per person and $50,000 per accident